jfaylon/enrich-product-backend/README.md

 ## Testing

+### Unit Testing Coverage
-- Basic unit tests have been implemented to validate core service functions such as product insertion, retrieval, and background processing.
-Current coverage primarily focuses on success paths and common edge cases.
-Planned expansions include broader coverage of failure scenarios, invalid inputs, and simulated service errors to further improve reliability and fault tolerance.
+Basic unit tests have been implemented to validate core service functionalities such as product insertion, retrieval, and background processing.
+Current coverage focuses on critical success paths and common edge cases, forming a foundation for ensuring baseline functionality.

+Due to time constraints and the priority placed on achieving core system functionality, unit test coverage is currently in its initial phase.
+Planned expansions include broader validation of failure scenarios, invalid input handling, and simulated service errors to further enhance system reliability and fault tolerance.

 ---